You are here

-Examines how various forms of modern mass media represent the values and lifestyles of American culture, and how we experience the mass media in our everyday lives.
-We will look at forms of media in terms of their sociohistorical developments, and study how their histories have been shaped by, and helped to shape, the political-economic structure and cultural lifestyles of American society.
-The course centers largely on sociological analyzes of specific audiovisual examples.
-These analyzes will be conducted in class discussion and written exercises.
+This course examines how various forms of modern mass media represent the values and lifestyles of American culture, and how we experience the mass media in our everyday lives.
+The course will look at forms of media in terms of their socio-historical developments, and study how their histories have been shaped by, and helped to shape, the political-economic structure and cultural lifestyles of American society.
+The course centers largely on sociological analyses of specific audiovisual examples.
+These analyses will be conducted in class discussion and written exercises.

 SO289 Popular Culture in Consumer Societies

-Explores cultural dimensions of social life associated with development of consumerism in contemporary societies.
+The course explores cultural dimensions of social life associated with development of consumerism in contemporary societies.
 The emergence of a "consumer society" and corresponding cultural sphere will be outlined.
 General themes include the commodity basis of cultural practices, the social control of imagination and desire, and the nature of modernity.
 Specific topics include the rise of popular culture, advertising as a social institution, socialization and the consumer role, marketplace settings and rituals, consumer movements and critiques, and consumption-related environmental problems.
-Consumption contexts considered include shopping malls, the modern home, tourism and popular entertainments.
+Consumption contexts considered include shopping malls, the modern home, tourism and popular entertainment.

 SO292 Sociology of Native American Peoples

-The aim of this course is to introduce the students to and immerse them in Native American culture and society.
-Topics to be covered include the history of Native Americans since Columbus; Native American beliefs and religions; contemporary Native American culture (with a focus on the Crow and Wampanoag tribes); contemporary social issues and problems; what lies ahead.
+The aim of this course introduces students to and immerses them in Native American culture and society.
+Topics to be covered include the history of Native Americans since Columbus; Native American beliefs and religions; contemporary Native American culture (with a focus on the Crow and Wampanoag tribes); contemporary social issues and problems; and what lies ahead.
 The required readings provide a historical and theoretical background; class discussion focuses on more contemporary issues and concerns.